ibm-cloud-docs/databases-for-postgresql/howto-sat-location.md

 ### Create a Satellite block storage configuration

 IBM Cloud™ Databases for PostgreSQL enabled by IBM Cloud Satellite supports the following [Satellite storage templates](https://cloud.ibm.com/docs/satellite?topic=satellite-sat-storage-template-ov):
-- [Amazon Elastic Block Storage (EBS)](/docs/satellite?topic=satellite-config-storage-ebs) storage template for a Satellite location on AWS
+- If you are setting up your Satellite location using AWS, you should configure your block storage using [Amazon Elastic Block Storage (EBS)](/docs/satellite?topic=satellite-config-storage-ebs).
-- [NetApp ONTAP-SAN](/docs/satellite?topic=satellite-config-storage-netapp) storage template for a Satellite location within your datacenter (on-premises)
+- If you are setting up your data center on-prem, you should use [NetApp ONTAP-SAN](/docs/satellite?topic=satellite-config-storage-netapp) storage template for a Satellite location within your data center (on-premises)

+#### AWS EBS

-To create an AWS Satellite location, see [Creating an AWS EBS storage configuration](/docs/satellite?topic=satellite-config-storage-ebs).
+To create an AWS Satellite location, refer to [Creating an AWS EBS storage configuration](/docs/satellite?topic=satellite-config-storage-ebs).

-Copy the following the command and replace the variables with the parameters for your storage configuration.
+See below for an EBS storage configuration code example.
+For a full list of steps, consult the above documentation.

 ```
 ibmcloud sat storage config create  \